-And, despite this morning’s announcement, standard variable rate customers could still face further price hikes, as the level of the cap will be able to move up or down every six months.
-The level will depend on costs facing suppliers, such as the wholesale price of gas and electricity, which has been rising this year.
+And, despite this morning’s announcement, standard variable rate customers could still face further price hikes, as the level of the cap still moves up or down every six months.
+The level depends on costs facing suppliers, such as the wholesale price of gas and electricity, which has been rising this year.

 Which means that switching supplier still remains the best way to beat the energy price hikes and avoid overpaying for gas and electricity.

 Are there better alternatives to a price cap?

 When discussing Ofgem's decision to extend its safegauard tariff to include some of the most vulnerable households sat on expensive standard variable rate tariff, we suggested that resources might be better utilised in promotoing energy efficiency to tackle the fuel poverty problem, which affects 4.5 million UK households.
 You can read more about that in our blog Should energy efficiency take priority over a price cap?

 David Osmon, a former Ofgem employee and now an author at the Ideal Economics think tank, has also suggested what he feels would be a better alternative to the price cap announced by the regulator - a cap on the standing charge.

 A number of costs that go into making up your monthly energy bill, but the price you pay for your actual gas and electricity can be broken down into two parts – the unit rate and the standing charge.

 - Unit rate - this is the price you will pay per unit, measured in kilowatt hours (kWh) of energy, so it can fluctuate depending on how much energy you use.

 - Standing charge - this is a fixed amount that you are charged each day, regardless of how much gas or electricity you use.